-Annual ryegrass (Lolium multiflorum) is also called Italian ryegrass and is a valuable cover crop.
+Annual ryegrass (Lolium multiflorum), also called Italian ryegrass, is a valuable cover crop.
 Planting annual ryegrass as a cover crop allows the dense roots to catch excess nitrogen and help break up hard soils.
 Ryegrass cover crops are fast growing in cool seasons.
 Know when to plant annual ryegrass to prevent unwanted seeding and volunteers, which can compete with primary crops.

 What Should Annual Ryegrass Be Used For?